 - Increased blood pressure

 Many factors can contribute to hangovers.
 For instance, drinking alcohol causes frequent urination, leading to dehydration.
 When you wake up after a night of heavy drinking, you might experience thirst, fatigue or a headache.

 At the same time, you might fall asleep faster after drinking alcohol, though you’ll experience fragmented sleep and wake up earlier, causing fatigue.
 Plus, alcohol irritates the stomach lining, increasing acid release and resulting in nausea and stomach discomfort for many.

 Tips for Preventing Hangovers

-The only surefire way to prevent a hangover is avoiding alcohol.
+The best form of hangover prevention is avoiding alcohol.
 Yet, if you are looking for ways to prevent a hangover, odds are that advice is irrelevant.